Hydrophyllum canadense

-Hydrophyllum canadense, known as bluntleaf waterleaf, broadleaf waterleaf, or Canada waterleaf, is a flowering plant in the borage family, Boraginaceae.
-It is native to the eastern United States and Canada.
+Hydrophyllum canadense, known as bluntleaf waterleaf, broadleaf waterleaf, or Canada waterleaf, is native to the eastern United States and Canada.
+The genus Hydrophyllum is placed in the family Hydrophyllaceae.

 Hydrophyllum canadense is one of ten species of Hydrophyllum, a genus endemic to North America.
 It can be distinguished from other Hydrophyllum species across its range by a combination of the following features: perennial, stem leaves palmately lobed, sepals lacking appendages (or less than 0.5 mm in length), and stamens exserted 3–6 mm.